 The Plimsoll line is a marking on the side of a ship that indicates the maximum depth to which the ship can be loaded.

 I started this blog in 2011, before I started learning to sail.
-Back then, I named it Plimsoll line because I grew up wearing a type of canvas sneaker known as plimsolls.
+Back then, I named it Plimsoll Line because I grew up wearing a type of canvas sneaker known as plimsolls.
 I didn’t know at the time that plimsoll shoes were named after a British MP who pushed for the regulation of the shipping industry in the 1870s.

-It is my goal in writing Plimsoll Line to create a place where journalism, food politics, sailing, data science, ecology, Japanese culture, hiking, SCUBA and black humour collide.
+It is my goal in writing Plimsoll Line to create a place where journalism, shipwrecks, food politics, sailing, data science, ecology, Japanese culture, hiking, SCUBA and black humour collide.

 You must be logged in to post a comment.